ohsyme/skrep/readme.md

 **i still maintain this** so you can Request Scrape web

+Target weekly is always 100 downloads so if no reach target i will close npm

 discord server link : [https://discord.gg/CxYkEE4euS](https://discord.gg/CxYkEE4euS) you can find me in there
 ## Example
 ```js